akulnurislam/easy_admob_ads_flutter/README.md

 * App Open Ads
 * Native Ads

+Also includes built-in support for GDPR consent using Google's User Messaging Platform (UMP), ensuring compliance in GDPR-affected regions.

 ## Getting Started

 To get started with `easy_admob_ads_flutter`, follow the steps below to integrate AdMob ads into your Flutter app.